Pork Rind Breaded Chicken

 Yield: 3-4 chicken thighs, or 3 chicken breasts

-Dredge the chicken one by one into the flour, then into the egg, then into the Pork Dust.
+Dredge the chicken one by one into the flour, then into the egg, then into the Pork Panko.
 Set aside each thigh on a separate plate as you finish breading.

 In a heavy bottomed pan, heat the oil to 350F or until a test drop of water sparks and fizzes in the pan on medium heat.
 Carefully add each thigh, waiting a few moments (~30 seconds) between additions to let the oil temperature rise back up.